1 9 7 2 – 1 9 7 7 (Australia)

 But there was much more to the series than just sex.
 In particular, there was a great deal of comedy, mostly centred around scatty concierge and “Why wasn’t I told?” queen of the malapropism, Dorrie Evans (Pat McDonald who won the 1974 Gold Logie for her portrayal).

-Other memorable characters at No. 96 were: Hungarian shopkeeper Aldo Godolfus (played by English-born Johnny Lockwood) and his Russian wife Roma (Phillippa Baker); dorky Arnold Feather (Jeff Kevin) who eventually married nurse Patti Olsen (Pamela Garrick); Dorrie’s widowed lodger and best friend Flo Patterson (Bunney Brooke) and her budgie, Mr Perky, whingeing Lancashire migrant Alf Sutcliffe (James Elliott) and his long-suffering wife, Lucy (Liz Kirkby); wine bar proprietors Les and Norma Whittaker (Gordon McDougall and Sheila Kennelly); and the MacDonald family – prissy town clerk Reg (English-born actor Mike Dorsey) who was called “Daddy” by his wife Edie, (Wendy Blacklock), who he called “Mummy” and their adopted daughter, Marilyn (South African-born Frances Hargreaves).
+Other memorable characters at No. 96 were: Hungarian shopkeeper Aldo Godolfus (played by English-born Johnny Lockwood) and his Russian wife Roma (Phillippa Baker); dorky Arnold Feather (Jeff Kevin) who eventually married nurse Patti Olsen (Pamela Garrick); Dorrie’s widowed lodger and best friend Flo Patterson (Bunney Brooke) and her budgie, Mr Perky; whingeing Lancashire migrant Alf Sutcliffe (James Elliott) and his long-suffering wife, Lucy (Liz Kirkby); wine bar proprietors Les and Norma Whittaker (Gordon McDougall and Sheila Kennelly); and the MacDonald family – prissy town clerk Reg (English-born actor Mike Dorsey) who was called “Daddy” by his wife Edie, (Wendy Blacklock), who he called “Mummy” and their adopted daughter, Marilyn (South African-born Frances Hargreaves).

 Number 96 became the #1 show on Australian TV but by 1975 the show had slipped to sixth position and the producers pulled out all stops to lure the viewers back.
 Having already exhausted most storylines (bigamy, rape, Nazi war criminals etc) it was decided to “get rid of them”.